hhubbell/smartkeg/README.md

 This project is under active development.

 ## Getting Started
 To try the Smartkeg Keg Monitoring system out, pull down a copy of the source onto a Raspberry Pi ARM board running Arch Linux ARM.
-Modify the config.cfg.TEMPLATE file to your liking, save it as config.cfg, and run the following in the Smartkeg root directory:
+Modify the config.json.TEMPLATE file to your liking, save it as config.json, and run the following in the Smartkeg root directory:

 ```Shell
 # ./build